-When patients suffer from chronic gastroesophageal reflux disease (GERD) that is not well controlled with medications, or where long-term medications are not a viable option, Stretta offers an alternative other than surgery and implants.
-Stretta is a unique minimally invasive outpatient procedure, performed transorally, that takes about an hour, with patients returning to normal activities within a few days.
+When patients suffer from chronic gastroesophageal reflux disease (GERD) that is not well controlled with medications, or where long-term medications are not a viable option, Stretta offers an alternative to surgery and implants.
+Stretta is a unique non-surgical outpatient procedure, performed transorally, that takes about an hour, with patients returning to normal activities within a few days.

 - Studies show that Stretta resolves reflux symptoms and improves quality of life*